 No. Financial Aid is intended to remove financial barriers for families who cannot afford the cost of an education beyond high school and to fill the gap for families who can afford only part of the cost.
 Some loans and scholarships are available regardless of “need”.
 Leave eligibility up to the Department of Education and the Financial Aid Office to determine.
 Just apply.
 Many students are eligible for some type of aid.

 No, you cannot receive aid at more than one college for the same enrollment period.
-Exception to this rule is the BOG (Board of Governor’s) fee waiver.
-A student, if eligible, may receive a BOG fee waiver at multiple schools for the same term concurrently.
+Exception to this rule is the California Promise Grant (formerly Board of Governor’s fee waiver).
+A student, if eligible, may receive a Promise Grant at multiple schools for the same term concurrently.

 Once your file has been reviewed, you will be receiving an email to your RIOMail account, and you will be asked to view your award and accept your Terms and Conditions in your AccessRIO Portal.
 The type of aid you are qualified for, will be listed under your Award section in your AccessRIO Portal.